AdminTurnedDevOps/PearsonCourses/Kubernetes-Security/Section8/demo/demoinstructions.md

 helm install vault hashicorp/vault --set "server.dev.enabled=true"
 ```

+If you go with the `server.dev` option, the token value when logging in is `root`.

 If you're running on another type of cluster, like Azure Kubernetes Service, you can use the below.

 ```